Help and Support / Voice

 What are the key operating tips for E911?

-- In the event of a power outage, a battery backup provides eight hours of 911 standby service, or four hours of talk-time protection.
+- In the event of a power outage, an optional battery backup unit can provide up to eight hours of 911 standby service, or four hours of talk-time protection.
+Visit bendbroadband.com/battery for information about battery backups.

-- If you move the modem to another home or address without notifying BendBroadband, your telephone service will send the wrong address to the 911 system.
+- If you move the modem to another office or address without notifying BendBroadband, your telephone service will send the wrong address to the 911 system.

 - To ensure your correct address is sent to the 911 system, you must notify BendBroadband at least two days in advance of changing your address.